-In the Central District of UCI, there currently are 8 groups permitted to conduct educational fisheries, including the Kenaitze Tribal Group, Ninilchik Traditional Council (NTC), Ninilchik Native Descendants (NND), Ninilchik Emergency Services, Anchor Point VFW, Homer Sons of the American Legion Post 16, Kasilof Regional Historical Association, and the Southcentral Foundation.
+In the Central District of UCI, there currently are 8 groups permitted to conduct educational fisheries, including the Kenaitze Tribal Group, Ninilchik Traditional Council (NTC), Ninilchik Native Descendants (NND), Ninilchik Emergency Services, Anchor Point Veterans of Foreign Wars (VFW), Homer Sons of the American Legion Post 16, Kasilof Regional Historical Association, and the Southcentral Foundation.

-In 1993, a state court ordered ADF&G to create an educational fishery for the Kenaitze Indian Tribe, pending final court rulings on other subsistence cases.
-In 2018, the Kenaitze Tribe harvested 3 Chinook, 6,155 sockeye, 887 coho, and 259 pink salmon, for a total of 7,304 salmon (Appendix B16).
-From 1994 through 2017, the average annual harvest of all salmon by the Kenaitze Indian Tribe was 5,156 fish.
-The total fish harvest quota for this group is 10,000 fish.
+In 2019 the Kenaitze Tribe harvested 8,572 sockeye, 197 coho, and 24 pink salmon, for a total of 8,793 salmon (Appendix B16).
+From 1994 through 2018, the average annual harvest of all salmon by the Kenaitze Indian Tribe was 5,156 fish.
+The total fish harvest quota for this group is 10,000 fish (Appendix B16).

 In 1993, NTC applied for and was granted a permit for an educational fishery (Szarzi and Begich 2004).
 In 1998, a group of NTC members formed a new organization, the NND, and requested a separate permit with similar goals of passing on traditional knowledge and providing food for tribal members.
-Initially 1 permit was issued for both groups, but this was not acceptable to the NTC and both groups were allowed to fish concurrently.
-There have been a number of changes to the annual harvest limits allowed under these permits, but the total salmon quota more than tripled in 2007 from 850 to 2,800 fish for both the NTC and NND groups.
+Initially, 1 permit was issued for both groups, but this was not acceptable to the NTC, and both groups were allowed to fish concurrently.
+There have been several changes to the annual harvest limits allowed under these permits, but the total salmon quota more than tripled in 2007 from 850 to 2,800 fish for both the NTC and NND groups.
 In 2019, the NTC harvested 7 Chinook, 406 sockeye, 160 coho, and 172 pink salmon.
 The NND reported a harvest of 7 Chinook, 71 sockeye, 58 coho, and 12 pink salmon (Appendix B16).